This article will discuss the different types of beetles in Delaware.

 50. Bee-Like Flower Scarab Beetle

-Bee-like Flower Scarab Beetle (Trichiotinus spp.) are types of beetles in Delaware.
+Bee-like flower scarab beetle (Trichiotinus spp.) is a type of beetle in Delaware.
 They are usually between one and two inches long, with slender bodies and antennae.

-They have a black head and thorax, which has four large spots on them.
+They have black heads and thoraxes with four large spots on them.
 The abdomen is black with yellow hairs on the edges.
 Females have an ovipositor at the end of the abdomen to deposit eggs.

 The Bee-like Flower Scarab Beetle likes flowers as much as bees do – they fly into flowers to feed on nectar.
 They also eat insects like other beetles and will lay eggs inside them until they hatch, killing their host insect in the process!